-As well as the two en-suites – one large, with roll-top bath and shower off of the master bedroom (which can just as easily be a shared option) – there is a shared bathroom across the first-floor landing and, on the top floor, a shared bathroom with shower over bath, between the final two bedrooms.
-You’ll also have the option of sleeping two extra guests on the games room’s Double sofa bed, and one more on a roll-out Single.
+As well as the en-suite off of the master bedroom (which can just as easily be a shared option) – there is a shared bathroom across the first-floor landing and, on the top floor, a shared bathroom with shower over bath, between the final two bedrooms.
+You’ll also have the option of sleeping three more guests on roll-out Singles.